nathanlong/rules/posts/insider.md

 > A twist on 20 questions with secret roles where the Insider tries to stay hidden from the Master and Commons while manipulating the discussion to lead everyone to the correct answer.

-<small>Insider is copyright Oink games, what follows is a reinterpretation of the rules without copyrighted flavor text.</small>
+<small><strong>Disclaimer:</strong> Insider is copyright Oink games.
+What follows is a reinterpretation of the rules without the copyrighted flavor text.</small>

 ----